Thriller (Eddie and the Hot Rods album)

-Thriller is the third studio album by pub rock band Eddie and the Hot Rods, reaching #50 on the UK Albums Chart.
+Thriller is the third studio album by pub rock band Eddie and the Hot Rods, reaching No. 50 on the UK Albums Chart.
 Released in 1979, it was produced by Peter Ker.
-The album builds on the sound they established on the previous studio record Life on the Line.
 Shortly after the release of Thriller, the band was sacked by their record company and forced to join EMI Records.
 The album was reissued in 2002 with two bonus tracks: "Horror Through Straightness" and "Highlands 1 Hopefuls 2".
 These songs had been the B-sides to the singles released on the LP.

 The album featured two singles: "Media Messiahs" and "The Power and the Glory", neither of which charted on the UK Singles Chart.

 Linda McCartney provided backing vocals on "The Power and the Glory".
 Reception of the album was muted.

+Critical reception

+Trouser Press wrote that "the album reeks with bitterness; although competent, it has neither the freshness of Life on the Line nor anything substantial to replace it."
+In 2002, Goldmine noted that "it's the sound of a group realizing that history had left them behind and even their old fans had drifted away."